joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/arrays-example-playlist.md

 song list is sorted by at a given time ( `_currentSort` ).

 As with all objects, declaring an Array instance is only half the job of creating an Array.
-Before accessing an Array instance’s properties or methods, it must be instantiated, which is done in the PlayList class’s constructor.
+Before accessing an Array instance's properties or methods, it must be instantiated, which is done in the PlayList class's constructor.

         public function PlayList()
         {